techidaily/site-bypass-frp/source/_posts/in-2024-a-step-by-step-guide-on-using-adb-and-fastboot-to-remove-frp-lock-on-your-xiaomi-redmi-13c-5g-by-drfone-android.md

 The ****Xiaomi Redmi 13C 5G FRP code**** serves as a protective barrier.
 It prevents unauthorized individuals from utilizing the Xiaomi Redmi 13C 5G device after it has been reset.
 By requesting the Google account credentials tied to the Xiaomi Redmi 13C 5G device, it acts as an extra layer of security.
 This ensures that only authorized users can access and operate the Xiaomi Redmi 13C 5G device.
 In essence, the Xiaomi Redmi 13C 5G FRP code is an integral security feature that reinforces user authentication.

 It prevents unauthorized access to the Xiaomi Redmi 13C 5G device, providing additional protection.
-Each [Xiaomi device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html)possesses a distinct FRP (Factory Reset Protection) code.
+Each [Xiaomi device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html) possesses a distinct FRP (Factory Reset Protection) code.
 It is linked to the Google account that was previously synchronized with the Xiaomi Redmi 13C 5G device.
 It activates when you perform a factory reset on your Xiaomi smartphone without signing out of the associated Google account.

 ### Usage of Xiaomi Redmi 13C 5G FRP Code